Aikido Schools of Ueshiba: Affiliation

-At its inception ASU was not formally connected to the Aikikai Foundation (Aikido World Headquarters); however, formal affiliation was later established and the ranks of ASU members were recognized via the direct relationship between Saotome Sensei, the Ueshiba family, and the Aikikai Hombu Dojo.
+At its inception ASU was not formally connected to the Aikikai Foundation (Aikido World Headquarters).
+Formal affiliation was later established and the ranks of ASU members were recognized via the direct relationship between Saotome Sensei, the Ueshiba family, and the Aikikai Hombu Dojo.
 In 2016, ASU restructured and was formally recognized as an affiliated overseas organization member of the Aikikai Foundation.

-Mission and Structure
+Mission and structure

 The Aikido Schools of Ueshiba is a 501(c)(3) nonprofit organization, administered under a board of senior instructors.
 In addition to the actions of the board, ASU policy is reviewed and set by three standing committees: an Examination Committee, an Instructional Committee, and an Advisory Committee of ASU instructors who are not board members.
 Saotome Shihan and Patty Saotome Sensei remain involved in ASU administration as Special Advisors to the ASU board.

 ASU's stated mission emphasizes the organization's special lineage to the founder of Aikido: "to preserve and disseminate the teachings and principles of Aikido, as transmitted by Morihei Ueshiba O Sensei to his direct disciple Mitsugi Saotome Shihan."